 Answer: Here are the links to the Montana Code Annotated that discuss the laws in Montana regarding concealed carry.
 MCA 45-8-321 Permit to carry a concealed weapon and MCA 45-8-329 Concealed weapon permits from other states recognized and Constitutional Carry HB 102.

 Question: How do I obtain copies of reports?

 Answer: A citizen may request a copy of a “call-for-service” for a fee of $2.00 per page.
 A call-for-service contains the basic information collected by our office when an incident is first reported.
 Any further information contained in the official incident or arrest reports contains criminal justice information that, by law, may not be released to the public.

 Question: How do I obtain fingerprints?

 Answer: Our office will take fingerprints for purposes such as employment.
-There is a fee of $5.00 per card and is taken during the hours of 8 AM to 5 PM, Monday – Friday, based on deputy availability.
+There is a fee of $5.00 per card and is taken during the hours of 8 AM to 5 PM on Tuesdays, based on deputy availability.